gaurav-gogia/aoiflux/content/posts/raminconsistencies/index.md

 authorLink: "https://linkedin.com/in/gaurav-gogia"
 description: "An Experimental Assessment of Inconsistencies in Memory Forensics | ACM Transactions on Privacy and Security"

-tags: ["Forensics", "RAM", "Vector Clocks"]
+tags: ["Memory Forensics", "Forensics", "Vector Clocks"]
 categories: ["Forensics"]
 ---